Crossing vs. Encroachment

-This online application process will allow you to complete an application for a wireline or a pipeline crossing electronically, and will save you time and money - avoiding the delays, expense and uncertainty of mailing applications to us.
-Due to the complexities of encroachments you cannot submit an online application for an encroachment
+This online application process will allow you to complete an application for a wireline or a pipeline crossing, encroachment, a modification or maintenance request.
+This will save you time and money - avoiding the delays, expense and uncertainty of mailing applications to us.
+All applications mentioned above must be submitted online.

 If an installation entails both an encroachment and a crossing, procedures for both must be followed.
 However, only one Application Form needs to be filled out.
 This single application must be accompanied by both the appropriate Exhibit "A" document (describing the crossing) and complete engineering plans (detailing the encroachment).

 If the installation method for this utility is to involve the use of a directional drilling method, specific guidelines established by the Railroad must be met.
 Union Pacific Railroad follows AREMA Manual for Railway Engineering Chapter 1 - PART 5 Pipelines.
 To purchase a copy of these AREMA guidelines send an Application to AREMA.